 Clomiphene (also known by the brand name Clomid) is a medication that is dispensed at the local pharmacy for fertility.
-This medication is a first-line agent (meaning it is often the first fertility medication utilized), but many women have questions regarding how their bodies will react and adjust to this medication.
+This medication is often a first-line agent (meaning it is often the first fertility medication utilized), but many women have questions regarding how their bodies will react and adjust to this medication.

-Clomiphene is a medication that is taken orally (by mouth) in tablet form used for treatment of infertility.
+Clomiphene is a medication that is taken orally (by mouth) in tablet form used for the treatment of infertility.
 This medication stimulates ovulation by working in the hypothalamus of the brain.
 The hypothalamus is important to hormone regulation.
 A hormone called follicle stimulating hormone (FSH) is released which results in ovulation.

 Individual Body Genetics and Clomiphene

-When speaking about side effects, it is important that not all individuals will have the same experience taking a drug.
+When speaking about side effects, it is important to note that not all individuals will have the same experience taking a drug.
 This is because individual genetics and DNA impacts how each person reacts to medication.
 Clomiphene may work well for one individual and not so well for another.
 One woman may have success and get pregnant their first month on clomiphene and another woman may not.
 There are many factors that determine the success of clomiphene, and some of that is due to the individual woman’s body chemistry.
 Certain women will process the clomiphene differently or their body’s hormones will react differently to this medication than others.

 Physical Side Effects of Clomiphene